SamuelParkerTech/BeerReviewDjango/README.md

 I would like to add the functionality in future for the main page to be a carousel rather than a full page scroll.
 This would simplify the view and utilise less screen space. \
 I would also like to make the review form accordion be closed on page load, and open when 'leave a review' or 'edit' buttons are clicked. \
 In future efforts I would get the rating to load correctly when the edit button is used.
 (See known bugs). \
+Another feature I would like to add would be to display the beers / reviews in order of rating as well as by name, or grouped by brewery. \

 For a future functionality I would also like to add a user area, which would display previous reviews the user had left and a checkbox to tick off beers tried at the festival.
 If they have left a review it should automatically tick off a beer, likewise if they tick off a beer it should prompt them to leave a review.
 ![Wireframes FF User Area](https://github.com/user-attachments/assets/33b18c8b-0847-4f37-94c9-841549911dd9)